Sidney Abrahams

-Sir Sidney Solomon Abrahams PC QC (11 February 1885 – 14 May 1957), nicknamed Solly, was a British Olympic athlete and 26th Chief Justice of Ceylon (Sri Lanka).
+Sir Sidney Solomon Abrahams PC QC (11 February 1885 – 14 May 1957), nicknamed Solly, was a British barrister, judge, and Olympic athlete.
+He served as Chief Justice of Ceylon and as a member of the Judicial Committee of the Privy Council.
 He was the older brother of famed Olympian Harold Abrahams.

 Early life

 Born in Birmingham, England, Abrahams was educated at Bedford Modern School and Emmanuel College, Cambridge.

-He competed at athletics for Cambridge University from 1904 to 1906.
+He competed in athletics for Cambridge University from 1904 to 1906.
 At the unofficial Olympiad, the 1906 'Intercalated Games' held in Athens, he finished fifth in the long jump with 6.21 metres.
+Abrahams finished second behind Tim Ahearne in the long jump event at the 1909 AAA Championships.

-At the 1912 Stockholm Olympics he finished in eleventh place in the same event with 6.72 metres.
-At the 1913 Amateur Athletic Association Championships in London, he won the long jump with 6.86 metres.British Athletics Championships 1876-1914.
+At the 1912 Stockholm Olympics, he finished in twelfth place in the same event at 6.72 metres.
+At the 1913 AAA Championships in London, he won the long jump with 6.86 metres.